lunatech-labs/lunatech-scala2-to-scala3-course/exercise_004_extension_methods/README.md

 }
 ```

+When a series of extension methods need to be defined on the same type,
+encoding them one by one quickly becomes tedious.
+So-called
-`Collective Extensions` can be used if all your extension methods share the
+`Collective Extensions` can group the definitions together.
-same left-hand parameter type.

 ```scala
 extension on (x: Int){